Enabling the Deep Learning Revolution

 Physical structure of a typical neuron consists of a cell body, an axon for sending messages to other neurons, and dendrites for receiving signals from other neurons.

 The weight (strength) associated with a dendrite, called synaptic weights, gets multiplied by the incoming signal and are accumulated in the cell body.
 If the strength of the resulting signal is above a certain threshold, the neuron passes the message to the axon, else the signal dies off.

 In artificial neural networks, we extend this idea by shaping the outputs of neurons with activation functions.
 They push the output signal strength up or down in a nonlinear fashion depending on the magnitude.
 High magnitude signals propagate further and take part in shaping the final prediction of the network whereas the weakened signal die off quickly.

-The sigmoid function is a nonlinear function that takes a real-valued number as an input and compresses all its outputs to the range of [0,1.
+The sigmoid function is one of the non linear activation functions for deep learning that takes a real-valued number as an input and compresses all its outputs to the range of [0,1.
 There are many functions with the characteristic of an “S” shaped curve known as sigmoid functions.
 The most commonly used function is the logistic function.

 In the logistic function, a small change in the input only causes a small change in the output as opposed to the stepped output.
 Hence, the output is smoother than the step function output.